m4ttsch/omscs-notes-notes/information-security/hashes.md

 For example, suppose the attacker obtains the HMAC of message `m1` and wants to find another message `m2` such that `HMAC(m2) = HMAC(m1)` .

 Without the secret key, there is no way the attacker can compute the correct HMAC value for `m2`.
-Thus, the attacker can’t determine whether `m1` and `m2` have collision in HMAC.
+Thus, the attacker can't determine whether `m1` and `m2` have collision in HMAC.

 In summary, because of the use of the secret key, HMAC is much more secure than a cryptographic hash function alone.